suttacentral/studies/docs/index.md

 reasonHeader: Why translate Pali texts?
 reasons:
   - header: Our job is not finished
     text: Since the 19th century, scholars have worked to translate important Pali texts into English.
-But there remain several canonical texts, and most of the commentaries, that are still untranslated.
+But several canonical texts and most of the commentaries are still untranslated.
+We aim to fill this gap.
   - header: Lift the field
     text: The study of Buddhist texts is a difficult and vast field with few resources.
 Without accurate translations, it is hard for study to make progress.
   - header: Translate all remaining canonical texts